OBGYNs located in Greenville, SC

-It can be frightening to think about having a sexually transmitted disease (STD), but they’re incredibly common, and Laura LeBel, MD, at Elle OBGYN can answer your questions and help with treatment.
+It can be frightening to think about having a sexually transmitted disease (STD), but they’re incredibly common, and all of our providers at Elle OBGYN can answer your questions and help with treatment.
 The STD testing process is smooth and easy and usually takes only a few minutes in the Greenville, South Carolina office.
 STDs don’t get better without treatment, so don’t wait to find out if you’re infected.
 Call the office or book an appointment with the online scheduler.

 Sexually transmitted disease or STD testing can check for any kind of infection using blood, urine, swab tests, or tissue samples.
 Most STDs are bacterial, viral, or parasitic infections, and the most commonly tested for STDs include:

 - Genital herpes

 Depending on your specific symptoms, your specialist can also test for other less common STDs, including chancroid, molluscum contagiosum, and granuloma inguinale.

 The team recommends a testing schedule appropriate for your situation.
 In general, you need STD testing if you have symptoms such as:

 - Genital pain

 - Genital itchiness or burning